Mercury-Language/mercury/Documentation/README.MS-VisualC.md

 On Cygwin, `configure` and `mmake` will do translation of Unix style paths, so you may specify the installation directory using either a Unix- or Windows-style path.
-On MSYS or MSYS2, you must use a full Windows-style path with a drive letter, except that you must use `/` instead of `\` as a directory separator.
+On MSYS2, you must use a full Windows-style path with a drive letter, except that you must use `/` instead of `\` as a directory separator.
 For example, this is acceptable:

 ```